 Book 4: Advanced Chords

 This is a continuation of the last book – bringing you even more chord types you can use.
-There are also a ton of practice piano chord progressions that you’ll learn.
+There are also a ton of practice different piano chord progressions that you’ll learn.

 Book 5: Ballad Style